GormR/HW_for_AgOpenGPS/README.md

-# AgOpenGPS/QtOpenGuidance Autosteer and RTK units
+# Autosteer and RTK units for AgOpenGPS/QtOpenGuidance
 Status: Draft - to be tested!

 These two PCBAs bring all electronic functions for autosteering with the AgOpenGPS / QtOpenGuidance project.
 The dual RTK-GNSS receiver is a separate unit.